OuiHui/super-tic-tac-toe/README.md

 - Your move determines which board your opponent must play in next
 - If the target board is full or already won, opponent can play anywhere
 - Win the game by getting 3 small boards in a row!
-- Green highlight shows where you can currently play
+- If your timer runs out, you automatically lose